lekkehart/aws-accounts/terraform-org/README.md

 * Creates AWS accounts.
 * Provisions the `audit-account`account with information about the newly created account.
   It modifies S3 bucket policy and KMS policy in the `audit-account` account such that the new account is allowed to send logging information to `audit-account`.

+## TODO

+### Module Dependency of `provision-audit-account` on `create-accounts`
+There is an issue with module dependency.
+Module `provision-audit-account` is to be run only after `create-accounts` has run.
+Not sure why it does not implicitly resolve this.
+It should because it clearly depends on output variables of `create-accounts`.

+The temporary workaround is to run `terraform apply` twice.